InternLM/xtuner/README.md

 </tr>
 </table>

-xTuner provides the tools to chat with pretrained / fine-tuned LLMs.
+XTuner provides the tools to chat with pretrained / fine-tuned LLMs.

 - For example, we can start the chat with Llama2-7B-Plugins by